 Constructed in 1816, this cast iron bridge not only takes pedestrians across the River Liffey from Temple Bar to O’Connell Street, it is also one of Dublin’s most photogenic spots.

+As one of the most famous bridges in Europe, you can’t miss this spot on a trip to Dublin.
 For the perfect shot, head here in the evening when the bridge is lit up.

 Address: Bachelors Walk, Temple Bar, Dublin, Ireland